The Jessie Street Trust promotes and celebrates the groundbreaking life of Jessie Street.

 In recognition of the growing concerns and new laws around Covid-19, the Jessie Street Trust has decided not to go ahead with the Annual Lunch this year.
 We hope you all take care of yourselves and each other and we look forward to seeing you, healthy, in 2021.

-Catch up on the Jessie Street Trust webinar where Professor Larissa Behrendt AO, Linda Burney MP and Nakkiah Lui discuss the Uluru Statement from the Heart.
+Watch the Jessie Street Trust webinar where Professor Larissa Behrendt AO, Linda Burney MP and Nakkiah Lui discuss the Uluru Statement from the Heart.

 The National Library of Australia has digitised an oral History interview with Jessie Street.
 Jessie was interviewed by Hazel de Berg in the Hazel de Berg collection and speaks about her early childhood in India; the quality of life for women in Australia at the beginning of the century; her family history; her university years; England during the war years; working with prostitutes in New York; thoughts on trade unions and female membership; about how she prepares for her speeches.